PeterSenyk/cheapest_eggs/README.md

 # Project Title
+Cheapest Eggs

 ## 1. Project Description
-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+Hey we’re CheapestEggs and we want to help you save money on groceries.

+Cheapest Eggs, our web application, is dedicated to assisting users in discovering the most affordable groceries.
+Users can search for product prices, create shopping lists using our extensive database, and benefit from our unique selling point—accessing not only prices from major supermarkets but also discovering great deals from local stores through user uploads.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi, my name is Cai Chun (Steven) Yan!
 I am excited to be here!
-* My name is Yifei, I am excited too!!!
+* My name is Yifei Zeng, I am excited too!!!
+I wrote the profile page and the score system.
 * My name is Peter Senyk, and I'm excited to work on this project and learn about designing and creating a web app.
 * My name is Jaiden Duncan.
 I'm excited to work on this to gain experience with working with a team and web design.